dholroyd/smpte-ra-format-identifiers/README.md

 At time of writing, the most recent entry has a registration date of 2019-02-15.

 I indent to update this dataset from time to time, but there is currently no automated process for this.
-Please submit am issue if you see that the file is out of date.
+Please submit an issue if you see that the file is out of date.